 Please consider a donation and/or use our Amazon banner to do your shopping, which will kick us back some cash.

-Sponsors: St. John's College Graduate Institute and Paul Dry Books.
-In honor of Eva's participation in this episode Paul Dry Books is offering 30% off your order plus free US shipping ($25 flat rate international).
+In honor of Eva's appearance, her publisher, Paul Dry Books is offering 30% off your order plus free US shipping ($25 flat rate international).
 Discounts may not show up when you're checking out but will be applied before your order is processed.
 Click on the link above or banner below.